Traveling with Portable Oxygen Concentrator

 The Air Carrier Access act of 1986 prohibits airline companies from discriminating against a passenger on the basis of his/her disability.
 However airlines can still refuse the entry of a disabled person on safety grounds.
 In that case they must provide a written explanation to the person.
 If a disabled person requires special accommodation on flight then he/she should notify the airline company up to 48 hrs in advance so that they can plan ahead and make necessary preparations like providing assistance at the airport.

-You can buy following portable oxygen concentrators to carry with you on a flight:
+You can buy one of the following portable oxygen concentrators to carry with you on a flight:

 Other posts you may find useful